-- Promote healthy hearing habits to thousands of parents and preteens by using our shareable images and web banners on your website and social media platforms.
+- Promote healthy hearing habits to thousands of parents and preteens by using our multimedia content on your website and social media platforms.

 - Point out sources of excessive noise.
 Print out and give kids a list of the decibel levels for common sounds from the Noisy Planet “How Loud Is Too Loud?” bookmark.

 - Like us on Facebook for updates on Noisy Planet and the latest news about noise-induced hearing loss.